trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-company-workspace.md

        </ul>
    <li>Click the <b>Travel</b> tab and set the desired rules.</li>
        <ul>
            <li>Determine what flight class and hotel rating Concierge should select when booking travel.
-Concierge can automatically book flights and hotels for your employees if they have an Ieatta card.</li>
+Concierge can automatically book flights and hotels for your employees if they have an Expensify card.</li>
        </ul>
    <li>Click the <b>Per Diem</b> tab and set the desired rules.</li>
        <ul>